Intelligence Bureau (India)

 The Intelligence Bureau (IB) is India's internal security and counterintelligence agency under the Ministry of Home Affairs.

 It was founded in 1887 as the Central Special Branch.
-The IB is often regarded as the oldest extant intelligence organisation in the world.
+The IB is often regarded as the oldest existing intelligence organisation in the world.

 Until 1968, it handled both domestic and foreign intelligence after which the Research and Analysis Wing was formed specifically for foreign intelligence; following that, the IB was primarily assigned the role of domestic intelligence and internal security.
-Tapan Deka is the current director of the IB, since June 2022.
+Mahesh Dixit is the current director of the IB, since June 2026.

 History

 The Intelligence Bureau traces its origin to the Central Special Branch, established on 23 December 1887 by the British government in India to gather intelligence on political unrest, particularly after the formation of the Indian National Congress in 1885.
 Its creation followed Secret Dispatch No. 11, dated 25 March 1887, in which R. A. Cross, the Secretary of State for India, sanctioned the proposal by Marquess of Dufferin, the Viceroy of India, to create a system for the "collection of secret and political intelligence in India".

-Dufferin proposed utilizing the police forces in British India and political officers in princely states for the "collection of intelligence on political, social and religious movements".
+Dufferin proposed utilizing the Indian Imperial Police and political officers in princely states for the "collection of intelligence on political, social and religious movements".
 He recommended the establishment of "special agencies" at both central and provincial headquarters, assigning local governments the responsibility of intelligence collection and obliging them to report relevant findings to the central government.
 The Provincial Special Branches, under local government control, were tasked with sharing intelligence with the Central Special Branch.

 Dufferin modelled the agency after the Third Section of Imperial Russia.
 To reduce expenses, the agency shared the manpower and facilities of the existing Thuggee and Dacoity Department, headquartered at Shimla.
-The General Superintendent of the Department was entrusted with the supervision of the Central Special Branch.
+The general superintendent of the department was entrusted with the supervision of the Central Special Branch.
 His proposed annual budget was ₹46,800.
 Donald McCracken, a police officer from the Punjab cadre, was appointed as its first head.
-McCracken was the assistant to the General Superintendent, Colonel P. D. Henderson.
-The Provincial Special Branches were attached to the offices of either the Inspector General of Police or the chief secretary of the respective provinces.
+McCracken was the assistant to the general superintendent, Colonel P. D. Henderson.
+The Provincial Special Branches were attached to the offices of either the inspector general of police or the chief secretary of the respective provinces.